BarTechPRO/AppXManager-11-Windows-/README.md

   <h1>Disable unwanted programs.</h1>

-                 @ This is BETA tool!
+                 @ This is ALPHA TOOL!

-                                # Feel free to suggest more features and options , report bugs , send messages.
+  If u would like to participate in this or other project - send me message :)